Au Pairs: Dissolution

-Following the departure of bassist Jane Munro in 1983, the band recruited Nick O'Connor who also played piano and synthesizers.
-At this time the group were further augmented by Jayne Morris (percussion and backing vocals), Graeme Hamilton (trumpet) and Cara Tivey on additional keyboards.
 The band were scheduled to record a third album with producer Steve Lillywhite in 1983 but broke up.
 Woods has intimated that the hostility and violence she and other women faced playing music was a factor in the group's demise: "There comes a point where you can’t go on any more at that level," she told Nige Tassell of The Guardian.